SoftwareAG/c8y-docs/content/change-logs/application-enablement/ui-c8y-1020-0-0-dashboards-redesign-and-improvements.md

 ticket: MTM-56466
 version: 1020.0.0
 ---
-In a future version, we are introducing redesigned dashboards with both visual and functional enhancements, as well as new functionalities.
+In a future version, we will introduce redesigned dashboards with both visual and functional enhancements, as well as new functionalities.

-**Visual and UX Enhancements**:
+**Visual and UX enhancements**:

 * We have redesigned the way dashboards are edited.

-**Functional Improvements**:
+**Functional improvements**:

 * We have introduced an edit mode for dashboards.
 * The lock/unlock feature has been replaced with an edit mode for better control and clarity.